SkyBlueRW/PortCon/README.md

         d.
 Alpha prediction return decomposition

 - Scherer & Xu (2007) improved the method based on Grinold (2005).
 They propose to perform Lagrangian Dual decomposition on the quadratic utility of a MVO.
 They believed that the investors cared about the utility function instead of weights on individual securities.
+- Lee & Stefek (2009) provides further analysis based on the Lagrangian dual decomposition.
+The optimized portfolio with constraint can be  decomposed into the optimal portfolio (without constraint) and characteristic portfolios weighted by their shadow price.
+They further decomposed the characteristic portfolio into the projection on alpha characteristic portfolio and those orthogonal to the alpha characteristic portfolio.
+The second part can be viewed as the ex-ante risk that are note rewarded with ex-ante return

+    Optimized Portfolio (with constraint)

+        a.
+Optimal portfolio (without constraint)
+        b.
+Corresponding characteristic portfolio for each constraint (Weighted by shadow price)

+            I. Projection on alpha characteristic portfolio
+            II.
+Residual (Orthogonal to alpha characteristic portfolio)

 ## Basic Technical Details in Convex Optimization